MRI Technologist Salary USA (2026): Pay by State, Travel & Shift Premiums

 How long does it take to become an MRI technologist?

-Most MRI techs first qualify as radiologic technologists (a two-year associate degree plus the ARRT exam), then add an MRI credential through a certificate program — typically 6 months to 2 years total of additional training.
-That extra MRI certification is precisely what lifts the MRI technologist salary USA figure above general rad tech pay.
+Most MRI techs first qualify as radiologic technologists (a two-year associate degree plus the ARRT exam), then add an MRI credential through a certificate programme — typically 6 months to 2 years of additional training.

 Is MRI tech a good career in 2026?